jaanatsurkan/andmetarkus2026/README.md

 I checked data for uniquess, formats and outliers through Powerquery.
 Survey dataset didn't have a unique key column.
 I created new column "AnswerKey" whitch combined "Question Round" and "Answer ID".
 In HR dataset, I removed columns with personal data: "First Name", "Last Name" and "Email".
 Also removed "Employee Status" as the data in that column was not up to date according to the HR department.
-Column "Salary" was changed to Decimal Number formar.
+Column "Salary" was changed to Decimal Number format.